seankerr/py-postgresql-lock/README.md

 ### Default operation

-By default `postgres-lock` will use `session` lock scope in `blocking` mode.
+By default `postgres-lock` will use `session` lock scope in `blocking` mode with `rollback_on_error` enabled.
 The `session` lock scope means only a single database connection can acquire the lock at a time.

 ### Usage

 All work revolves around the `Lock` class.

 The easiest way to use `Lock` is with `with` or `async with` statements.
 The lock will be released automatically.
+If `rollback_on_error` is enabled (default), rollbacks are automatically handled prior to release.

 _Using `with` and `async with` implies blocking mode._